Paulj1989/bulgarian-constitutional-court-decisions/README.md

 # Bulgarian Constitutional Court decisions

-## Using Tesseract to Convert Scanned PDFs to Data
+## Using Tesseract to Convert Scanned PDFs to Text Data

 ### Prerequisites